Carol Counts Likens, PhD, PT, MBA, Program Director

 Physical therapy students qualify for student membership in the American Physical Therapy Association and Tennessee Physical Therapy Association.
 Students are required to participate as student members in the professional association.

 All courses in each term must be passed before the student is allowed to progress to the next term.
-See individual syllabi for grading schema/scale.
+The point-grade conversion scale used for all courses is as follows:

 Less than 75 in a course is a failing grade of “F.”

 Some courses are graded based on Pass/Fail criteria as outlined in course syllabi.
-Grades of “Pass” are not included in calculating the grade point average (GPA).
-Information about grading for courses that are incomplete, and for courses from which a student has withdrawn is covered in the general college section of the bulletin.
+These grades are not included in calculating the grade point average (GPA).
+Information about grading for courses that are incomplete, and for courses from which a student has withdrawn is covered in the general college section of the catalog.
 Students should reference this information about grade assignments in these situations.